hepabolu/programming-by-stealth/docs/pbs85.md

 1. The entries in an array are ordered and numbered, and usually indexed from 0 rather than from 1.
 That is, the first element in an array is generally referred to as _element zero_, the second as _element one_, and so on.
 2. Arrays can contain empty slots in the list.
 That is, it’s OK to have values at positions 0 and 2, but not at position 1.
-3. Arrays have a length, and its usually defined as the number of positions from the start of the array to the highest populated position.
+3. Arrays have a length.
+It's usually defined as the number of positions from the start of the array to the highest populated position.
 So, an array with only a single value at position 9 will have a length of 10 (remember that pesky zero index!).

 ### JavaScript Arrays